cockroachdb/replicator/README.md

   of tables in the source database is possible.
 - Run `SELECT pg_create_logical_replication_slot('cdc_sink', 'pgoutput');` in the source database.
   The value `cdc_sink` may be changed and should be passed to the `--slotName` flag.
-- Run `SELECT pg_export_snapshot();` to create a consistent point for bulk data export.
+- Run `SELECT pg_export_snapshot();` to create a consistent point for bulk data export and leave the source PosgreSQL session open.
+(Snapshot ids are valid only for the lifetime of the session which created them.)
   The value returned from this function can be passed to [`pg_dump --snapshot <snapshot_id>`](https://www.postgresql.org/docs/current/app-pgdump.html) that is subsequently
   [IMPORTed into CockroachDB](https://www.cockroachlabs.com/docs/stable/migrate-from-postgres.html)